kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 ### Types of fields to be merged

 How a particular field on an object is updated with changes depends on the underlying type of the field.
+Several types of fields exist:

 - primitive fields: fields of type string, integer, boolean: e.g. `image`, `replicas`
 - map / object fields: fields of type map or complex-types containing sub fields: e.g. `labels`, `spec`, `metadata`
-- list fields: fields containing an list of items that may be either primitive types, maps, or complex-types: e.g. `containers`, `ports`
+- list fields: fields containing a list of items that may be either primitive types, maps, or complex-types: e.g. `containers`, `ports`, `args`

-When `kubectl apply` updates a map / object or list field, it often does not replace the entire field, but instead updates individual elements.
+When `kubectl apply` updates a map / object or list field, it typically does not replace the entire field, but instead updates individual sub elements.
-For instance, updating the `spec.replicas` on a Deployment does not result in the entire `spec` field being replaced, but only the `replicas` sub field on `spec`.
+For instance, updating the `spec.replicas` on a Deployment does not result in the entire `spec` field being replaced, but only the `replicas` sub field of the `spec` field.

 ### Merging changes to primitive fields